 Featuring Meghan Randolph

 In the late 1800s, a woman is brought by her husband to a country home to recover from an unspecified mental illness.
 Confined to a room with hideous yellow wallpaper, and repeatedly told she is not well enough to leave, the woman descends into madness and finds a disturbing secret beneath the paper’s seams.
-Based on Charlotte Perkins Gilman’s terrifying novella, The Yellow Wallpaper is a trifecta of horror, madness, and feminism, performed by one woman.
+Based on Charlotte Perkins Gilman’s terrifying novella, The Yellow Wallpaper is sure to give you chills, even on a hot summer night!

 WISCONSIN NEW MUSICALS CYCLE: Reading